HypestTeam/livestreambot/README.md

-top_cut | integer | How many streams to display in the sidebar at most wiki | string | The wiki page name to update. format | dictionary | A key value pair of games to format for the sidebar hitbox | boolean | A boolean that indicates if hitbox.tv streams should show up
+top_cut | integer | How many streams to display in the sidebar at most wiki | string | The wiki page name to update. format | dictionary | A key value pair of games to format for the sidebar

 An example `config.json` is given below.